leeassam/pi-ultimate-guide/setup_headless_mode/instructions.md

 ### Step 1.

-Flash your SD Card with the [latest version of Raspbian](https://www.raspberrypi.org/downloads/raspbian/) using [Etcher](https://www.balena.io/etcher/).
+Flash your SD Card with the [latest version of Raspberry Pi OS](https://www.raspberrypi.com/software/) using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [Etcher](https://www.balena.io/etcher/).
 I show how to do this in the course